 If you want to communicate with a deaf person, you no need to know ASL.
 Rochester Institute of Technology developed a tip sheet to give five guidelines to communicate with the deaf person.

 - One should acknowledge the fact that first attempt to communicate with a deaf person will be really uncomfortable and awkward.
 This will be the interaction progress.

 - Using a pen and paper will be ok.
 Your efforts will be appreciated even more by the deaf person if you use a combination of communication methods such as hand movements, facial expression, and written words.

 - Take your time to connect and communicate.
-Communication is considered as the investment of time and effort.
+Communication is considered the investment of time and effort.
 Be slow while communicating with a deaf person and ask for clarification if required.

 - Vision is the most important tool for a deaf person as they listen with their eyes.
 They use their vision to communicate and receive information.
 So maintain eye contact while speaking, even if they are using the interpreter as maintaining eye contact is a sign of respect.

-- Begining and ending of the conversation can be used as an opportunity to make physical(if appropriate) and visual contact with the Deaf person.
+- Beginning and ending of the conversation can be used as an opportunity to make physical(if appropriate) and visual contact with the Deaf person.
 Especially if they are using an interpreter during the conversation.